Timothy A. Barton ’78

 Member, Auburn Clubs and Financial & Strategic Oversight Committees

 Christopher Cilluffo graduated from Auburn University in 1995 with a Bachelor of Science in Mathematics.
 After Auburn, Cilluffo attended the University of Nevada Las Vegas’ Lee School of Business graduate program.
 Christopher is currently Vice President of Production Finance for Twentieth Century Fox Television, overseeing shows such as “This Is Us,” “911,” “Empire” and “American Horror Story.”
 He previously served as Vice President of Production Finance at Universal Television and, prior to that, he traveled the country as a Freelance Production Controller for shows such as “Parenthood,” “Friday Night Lights,” “The Fugitive,” “Deadwood” and “Hannah Montana: The Movie.”
 An active member of The Academy of Television Art and Sciences, Cilluffo is a former President and Vice President of the Los Angeles Auburn Club and currently serves as Secretary.
-He is a member of the Foy Society and a Life Member of the Auburn Alumni Association.
+He is Life Member of the Auburn Alumni Association and is a member of Foy Society and Circle of Excellence Society.
 He currently resides in the Los Angeles area with his wife Jodi and their twin son and daughter, Brady and Reagan.

 Timothy M. “Tim” Ellen ’81